schemaanalyst/domino-replicate/README.md

 This repository contains an R package for "DOMINO" research paper.
 The `devtools` development framework was used to implement this R package.
 The content of this repository are the following:

-* R functions that read data sets, preform data manipulations, statistically analyse the results, and generate tables and plots.
+* R functions for reading data sets, preforming data manipulations, statistically analysing the results, and generate tables.
-* Data sets of our experiment.
+* Our experiment's data.
 * Unit tests to mitigate the risk of our results.

 ## Getting Started

-The following instructions will get you a copy of the project up and run in your local R environment.
+The following instructions will install this package using `devtools`.
 This method is ideal if you plan to leverage, without modification, our existing functions and data sets.

 ### Prerequisites

-Please note that these instructions have been tested on an Ubuntu 16.04 LTS workstation running the following version of R:
+Please note that the following instructions have been tested on an Ubuntu 16.04 LTS workstation running the following version of R:

 ```shell
 R version 3.3.3 (2017-03-06) -- "Another Canoe"